ibm-cloud-docs/databases-for-postgresql/administrating.md

 # Administrating your PostgreSQL databases

 The {{site.data.keyword.databases-for-postgresql_full}} service is provisioned with an admin user intended to allow users to administrate PostgreSQL through it's command-line tool, `psql`.
+At provision time, the password is set but not stored by the provisioning process.

+The admin user comes with the PostgreSQL [default role `pg_monitor`](https://www.postgresql.org/docs/10/static/default-roles.html), allowing access to PostgreSQL monitoring views and functions.
+By default, the admin user does not have permissions on objects that are created by other users outside of these functions.

+For security reasons, and as part of the infrastructure provided by {{site.data.keyword.databases-for-postgresql}} as a managed service, there is no superuser role available to the end-user.
+{.tip}

 To get started you will have to:
 1. Set the admin credentials